 Today, we’re going to debunk some of these myths and misconceptions revolving around the lives and work of data scientists.
 But before we move on to that, let’s first understand at a typical day in the life of a data scientist.

-An organisation has heaps of data which they’ve collected over time from various sources and in various formats.
+An organization has heaps of data that they’ve collected over time from various sources and in various formats.
 Now, they’ve decided to do something about it.
 They want to make their data count.
 Who do they turn to?

 Meetings, meetings, and some more meetings!

 The data scientists have to attend meetings, mostly on a daily basis, to gather requirements, discuss the work accomplished, and plan the day’s work.
-There are also internal meetings that are important to the organisational goals and overcome business problems.
-All in all, the purpose of these meetings is to get a clearer idea of the problems at hand and make sure everyone in the organisation is on terms of the way forward.
+There are also internal meetings that are important to organizational goals and overcome business problems.
+All in all, the purpose of these meetings is to get a clearer idea of the problems at hand and make sure everyone in the organization is in terms of the way forward.

 Scrounge for data and make it pristine!

 Part of their day goes into identifying real-world issues their organization is facing and finding out ways to make their data help in solving those problems.
 Then comes a more challenging part – determining the type and source of data required.
 An experienced data scientist always picks the data from the most relevant sources – the ones that are likely to deliver value.

 However, this is something that comes with experience and expertise.
 Hence, data scientists need to spend quite a lot of time on it.

 However, gathering the data only does half the job.
 The data scientist also needs to make sure that the data is validated and cleaned.
 If they work with imperfect data, the chances of being successful decreases exponentially.